 Redefining system predicate facilitates the definition of compatibility packages.
 Use in other contexts is discouraged.

-'''

-retract(+Term) [ISO]
+retract(+Term) [ISO,nondet]

-'''

 When Term is an atom or a term it is unified with the first unifying fact or clause in the database.
-The fact or clause is removed from the database.